Home Compare GFTU.L vs RS1.L

 Grafton Group vs RS Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Grafton carrying a narrow edge on profitability.
+Grafton holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 RS still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON